OfficeDev/office-js-docs-pr/docs/develop/yeoman-generator-overview.md

 A lot needs to load, so it may take 20 seconds before the tool starts.
 The tool asks you a series of questions.
 For some, you just type an answer to the prompt.
 For others, you're given a list of possible answers.
 If given a list, select one and then select Enter.

-The first question asks you to choose between eight types of projects.
+The first question asks you to choose between several types of projects.
 The options are:

 - **Office Add-in Task Pane project**
-- **Office Add-in Task Pane project using Angular framework**
 - **Office Add-in Task Pane project using React framework**
 - **Excel Custom Functions using a Shared Runtime**
 - **Excel Custom Functions using a JavaScript-only Runtime**